riccabolla/StaphSCAN/docs/assembly.md

 ## Outputs

-The assembly module generates the following output columns in the simplified report:
+The assembly module generates the following output columns in the default report:

 * **Species**: <br>
 Detected species based on Mash distance to reference genomes (the strongest match is considered).